Something went wrong on our end. Please try again later.

 Spam filters use a lot of different criteria to assess incoming email.
 After looking at each factor, spam filters assign a spam score.
 This score determines if an email will pass through the filter.
 Passing scores vary depending on the server, so an email could pass through some filters but not others.

 In this article, you'll learn more about spam filters and how to determine if you have a problem with your content.

 Not all spam filters function the same way, so it can be difficult to nail down the exact criteria for judging spam.
 However, there are some basic characteristics of spam that tend to hold true.
 Here are some common things spam filters look for, and how to avoid them.

 Spam filters are more likely to flag your email if it’s addressed to your recipient's email address and not their name.
 We recommend you use merge tags to personalize the To: field of your email.
 Spam filters will also look to see if you're already on your recipient's contact list.

 Your IP Address

 Some spam filters will flag your emails if anyone with the same IP address has sent spam.
 When you send email campaigns through Mailchimp, your content is delivered over our servers.
 That means if one person decides to send spam through Mailchimp, it could affect deliverability for our other users.

 Content and format

 Email content should be clear, clean, and balanced.
 Private domains and some Internet Service Providers (ISPs) may have more aggressive spam filters that flag emails based on specific content or images.
 There aren't any hard and fast rules about how to format, but we recommend using A/B Testing and Multivariate Campaigns to test how changes to your content affect delivery to private domains and ISPs.

-- All of your subscribers should have opted-in to your list and be familiar with your brand.
+- All of your subscribers should have opted-in to your audience and be familiar with your brand.

 - Design your campaign content with your specific audience in mind, but keep visual branding consistent.
 Ideally, the design of your Mailchimp campaigns should match content found on your social profiles and website.